simschaefer/amortized-dmc/README.md

   * **In Silico Evaluation** Phase:

-    * `diagnostics.py`: computation of all metrics for a fixed number of trials.
+    * `diagnostics.py`: computation of Recovery, Simulation-Based Calibration and Posterior Contraction for a fixed number of trials.
-    * `metrics_num_obs.py`: computation of Recovery, Simulation-Based Calibration and Posterior Contraction for a varying number of trials between 50 and 1000.
+    * `metrics_num_obs.py`: computation of all in silico metrics for a varying number of trials between 50 and 1000.

   * **Application to Empirical Data** Phase:
     * `experimental_effects.py`: computation of standardized mean differences between experimental conditions (narrow vs. wide stimuli spacing)